Our Curriculum Vision

 At Berwick St Mary’s First School History is an integral part of our topic based approach to delivering the curriculum and will be taught at appropriate points of the year with strong links to other subjects.
 Some topics we teach such as ‘Ancient Eygpt’ in Year 4 and ‘Knights and Castles’ in Reception are History focused topics although many aspects of history will also be taught through other topics such as the Year 1 ‘Inside the Walls’ topic which looks at many aspects of the local area including historical aspects such as how Berwick has changed over time.

-Our Language lead is Mr Hilton.
+Our Language lead is Miss Todd.

 The purpose of learning foreign languages is to provide an opening to other cultures and deepen pupils’ understanding of the world.
 The curriculum aims to ensure that pupils understand and respond to spoken and written language from a variety of authentic sources.